Functor homology over an additive category: Introduction

-We fix a small additive category $\A$ (that is a small $\mathbb{Z}$-linear category $\A$ having biproducts), and $k$ denotes a commutative ring.
+We now give an overview of the main results of the paper.
+In order to have a feeling of functor homology, the reader should keep in mind the analogy with group homology.
+Namely, the category $k[\Proj_R]\Md$ is similar to the category $k[\GL_n(R)]\Md$ of $k$-linear representations over a general linear group of large rank $n$, and therefore functor homology over $\Proj_R$ is similar to group homology of $\GL_n(R)$ -- this is actually more than a mere similarity since functor homology \emph{is} group homology in good cases \cite{FFSS,DjaR,Ku-adv}.
+This analogy tells us that changing the ring $R$ has a drastic effect on functor homology, which is hard to control.
+In sharp contrast, the effect of changing $k$ is well understood and controled by a standard universal coefficient theorem.

+Although several of our results are valid for arbitrary commutative rings $k$, to unify and simplify the exposition of the main results, we make the assumption that $k$ is an infinite perfect field in this introduction.
 Unadorned tensor products are taken over $k$.
-As before, $k[\A]\Md$ stands for the category of (non necessarily additive) functors $\A\to k\Md$, and natural transformations between them.
+We fix a small additive category $\A$ (that is a small $\mathbb{Z}$-linear category $\A$ having biproducts), and we let $k[\A]\Md$ stand for the category of (non necessarily additive) functors $\A\to k\Md$, and natural transformations between them.